leyfall/coding_journey/DAYS.md

 Day 132 - 05.09.26

-- Diving on neural deep learning on a machine learning.
+- Diving on neural deep learning on a maDochine learning.
+- Done coddy coding.
+-